Jojo Chooi-Harley, Hamilton

 Recent directing credits include: King Charles III* (Mirvish/Studio 180, *assistant) and Ballet Train (Theatre Gargantua).

-Based between Hamilton and Toronto, Robert is in the process of launching a large project with Tottering Biped Theatre: PLAY THIS - a series of site-specific immersive audio guides to the city.
-He holds an MA in Performance from Aberystwyth University (Wales) and is a current PhD Candidate in Theatre and Performance at the University of Toronto.
+Robert is in the process of launching a large project with Hamilton's Tottering Biped Theatre: PLAY THIS - a series of site-specific immersive audio guides to the city.
+He holds an MA in Performance from Aberystwyth University (Wales) and is a SSHRC-funded PhD Candidate in Theatre at the University of Toronto.
+His work has appeared in Theatre Research in Canada, Canadian Theatre Review, and in forthcoming collections from Palgrave and Routledge.

 Amanda Baker, Kingston